Home-Based Jobs at FAO

 Minimum Requirements

-• Working knowledge (Level C) of one of FAO Languages is required.
+• Working knowledge (Level C) of English.
+Knowledge of other UN languages an asset.

 FAO Core Competencies